proximax-storage/xpx-chain-devportal-docs/docs/guides/namespace/registering-a-namespace.md

 **Note:**

-In Sirius-Chain, blocks are complete every `15` seconds in average.
+In Sirius Chain, blocks are complete every `15` seconds in average.
 You will have to renew your namespace before it expires.

 </div>